StoicSun/MD-Follow-list/readme.md

 ### Background
 This was created in order to make searching for your favourite manga in thirdparty apps like Tachiyomi a bit easier.
 >Note: Follow list is created as a csv file for your convenience

+### Update
+- Added the functionality to get the last read chapter

 ### Run from source
 Clone repo: